jeftegoes/AwsOverview/Machine Learning/Amazon Q.md

 # 2. Amazon Q Apps (Q Business)

 - Create Gen AI-powered apps without coding by using natural language.
-- Leverages your company's internal data.
+- Leverages our company's internal data.
 - Possibility to leverage plugins (Jira, etc...).

 # 3. Amazon Q Developer

 - Answer questions about the AWS documentation and AWS service selection.
-- Answer questions about resources in your AWS account.
+- Answer questions about resources in our AWS account.
-- Suggest CLI (Command Line Interface) to run to make changes to your account.
+- Suggest CLI (Command Line Interface) to run to make changes to our account.
 - Helps us do bill analysis, resolve errors, troubleshooting...

 # 4. Amazon Q Developer

-- AI code companion to help you code new applications (similar to GitHub Copilot).
+- AI code companion to helps us code new applications (similar to GitHub Copilot).
 - Supports many languages: Java, JavaScript, Python, TypeScript, C#...
 - Real-time code suggestions and security scans
 - Software agent to implement features, generate documentation, bootstrapping new projects.

 ## 4.1.
 IDE Extensions

-- Integrates with IDE (Integrated Development Environment) to help with your software development needs.
+- Integrates with IDE (Integrated Development Environment) to help with our software development needs.
   - Answer questions about AWS developmet.
   - Code completions and code generation.
-  - Scan your code for security vulnerabilities.
+  - Scan our code for security vulnerabilities.
   - Debugging, optimizations, improvements.

 # 5. Amazon Q for QuickSight

-- [Amazon QuickSight](/Analytics/Amazon%20QuickSight.md) is used to visualize your data and create dashboards about them.
+- [Amazon QuickSight](/Analytics/Amazon%20QuickSight.md) is used to visualize our data and create dashboards about them.
-- Amazon Q understands natural language that you use to ask questions about your data.
+- Amazon Q understands natural language that you use to ask questions about our data.
-- Create executive summaries of your data.
+- Create executive summaries of our data.
 - Ask and answer questions of data.
-- Generate and edit visuals for your dashboards.
+- Generate and edit visuals for our dashboards.

 # 6. Amazon Q for EC2

-- EC2 instances are the virtual servers you can start in AWS.
+- EC2 instances are the virtual servers we can start in AWS.
-- Amazon Q for EC2 provides guidance and suggestions for EC2 instance types that are best suited to your new workload.
+- Amazon Q for EC2 provides guidance and suggestions for EC2 instance types that are best suited to our new workload.
 - Can provide requirements using natural language to get even more suggestions or ask for advice by providing other workload requirements.

 # 7. Amazon Q for AWS Chatbot

-- AWS Chatbot is a way for you to deploy an AWS Chatbot in a Slack or Microsoft Teams channel that knows about your AWS account.
+- AWS Chatbot is a way for us to deploy an AWS Chatbot in a Slack or Microsoft Teams channel that knows about our AWS account.
 - Troubleshoot issues, receive notifications for alarms, security findings, billing alerts, create support request.
-- You can access Amazon Q directly in AWS Chatbot to accelerate understanding of the AWS services, troubleshoot issues, and identify remediation paths.
+- We can access Amazon Q directly in AWS Chatbot to accelerate understanding of the AWS services, troubleshoot issues, and identify remediation paths.

 # 8. Amazon Q for Glue